 In the 1960s, my father Tony spent over three years travelling around the world with his best friend Colin.
 Two quintessentially British young men, they set off seeking adventure, and they found it, all over the world.

-Letters from a time before travellers had constant contact via mobiles and the internet, before Instagram and Tripadvisor, before social media and global 24-hour rolling news.
+A time before travellers had constant contact via mobiles and the internet, before Instagram and Tripadvisor, before social media and global 24-hour rolling news.

 They paint fascinating pictures of the 1960s in all corners of the globe, and offer glimpses of local cultures which were not yet consumed by today’s worldwide homogeneity.